From A Wiki of Ice and Fire

 A Clash of Kings

 Othor's still-moving hand is sent to King's Landing in a jar with Alliser Thorne to impress on the Iron Throne the severity of the threat from beyond the Wall so that the king may send more troops to the Wall.
-Tyrion Lannister keeps Ser Allister waiting so long that Othor's hand decomposes, and is not very convincing.
+Tyrion Lannister keeps Ser Allister waiting so long that Othor's hand decomposes, only bones are left, and is not very convincing.

 A Storm of Swords